 Organization Sponsor

-Senior Class Dr. Robert Noble
+Senior Class (Dr. Robert Noble)Dr. Charles Dellasega

-Sophomore Class

 Junior Class

+Sophomore Class (D. D. L. L. Wards

-Freshman Class (Dr. Ralph Wright Miss Patricia Patterson
+Freshman Class (Dr. Ralph Wright)Miss Alice Sprinkle

 Alpha Phi Omega Dr. L. L. Tracy

+Alpha Phi Omega draws its membership from men who

-have been active in Scouti its membership from men who ng.
-It is a service organization to its motto "Service to school
+have been active in Scout which strives to live up to community." ing.
+It is a service organization its motto "Service to school and

-Collegio Mr. John Fought
+Collegio Mr. Jack Fought

+onsible for the publication of the

-This organization is responsed to the control of th onsible to the publication of the nt newspaper.
-The editor, assis- ger are chosen by the board of rtain other staff members hold
+This organization is responsible for the publication of the Collegio, the official student newspaper.
+The editor, assistant editor, business manager are chosen by the board of publications.
+These and certain other staff members hold salaried positions.